prillcode/minecraft-crossplatform-docker/README.md

 2. **Download required plugins**

-The included docker-compose file auto-downloads GeyserMC, Floodgate, and ViaVersion.
+The included docker-compose file auto-downloads GeyserMC, Floodgate, and ViaVersion plugins.

-You need to manually download:
+The following plugins need to be manually downloaded.
+The commands below download each to the data/plugins directory in the repo, which is mapped to the Docker volume on startup:

 ```bash
 # Multiverse-Core